-Instead of bench presses, incline bench presses or any machine presses go with dumbbell floor presses, feet-inclined push-ups, chest dips, kettlebell presses, suspension trainer press-outs, suspension trainer flys, elevated box push-ups, plyometric push-ups, sinlge-arm dumbbell chest press or ring dips.
+Instead of bench presses, incline bench presses or any machine presses go with dumbbell floor presses, feet-incline push-ups, chest dips, kettlebell presses, suspension trainer press-outs, suspension trainer flys, elevated box push-ups, plyometric push-ups, singe-arm dumbbell chest press or ring dips.

 Exercises to Do at Home: Or AnywhereBack.
 Instead of bent-over barbell rows try inverted rows, feet-elevated inverted rows, wide-grip, close-grip or reverse-grip pull-ups, two-arm and on-arm dumbbell rows, suspension trainer rows, dumbbell deadlifts, renegade rows or kettlebell rows.